 Dishoom

 Not a formal Burns Supper, but still one of the smartest ways to mark it.
 Dishoom’s Haggis Pau returns for a short breakfast-only run, layering pork haggis with eggs, bacon, chilli chutney and cream cheese inside soft, buttered pau.
 It’s rich, comforting and ideal before the day has any expectations.
-Available from 19th January to 15th February.
+Available from 19th January to 15th February, priced at £12.90.

 Browns

 Browns sticks to the classics and does them well.
 Smoked salmon to start, haggis with neeps and tatties at the centre, cranachan to finish.
 You can dip in à la carte or go all in with a set menu, with whisky pairings chosen to behave themselves.
-Running 24th and 25th January.
+Two courses cost £26, three courses £32, with an optional trio of whisky pairings for £15.

 Winsome